 Much like previous Industrial Revolutions, this shift toward Industry 4.0 will spark enormous disruption across the world’s supply chain.

-And — back to my favorite phrase of all time — where there’s disruption, there’s opportunity.
-This opportunity is what makes DM stock such an attractive investment idea.
+And where there’s disruption, there’s opportunity.
+This opportunity is what makes DM stock such an attractive buyout target.

 The Rising Importance of 3D Printing